Pirates vs. Brewers Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 69 hits with 19 doubles, three triples, seven home runs and 25 walks.
-He has driven in 38 runs with eight stolen bases.
+- Reynolds has 20 doubles, three triples, seven home runs, 26 walks and 38 RBI (70 total hits).
+He's also swiped eight bases.

 Reynolds Recent Games